 What's The Latest News On The 2021 Festivals?

-Edinburgh International Film Festival: Dates have yet to be set and further details will be announced at the end of March.
+Edinburgh International Film Festival: Dates have yet to be set and further details will be announced in the middle of May.

-Edinburgh Jazz & Blues Festival: The dates have been set [16-25 July] and tickets are currently on sale for two events [Jools Holland and Curtis Stigers] at the Festival Theatre.
+Edinburgh Jazz & Blues Festival: The dates have been set [16 to 25 July] and tickets are currently on sale for two events [Jools Holland and Curtis Stigers] at the Festival Theatre.
 However the Festival is currently planning for all eventualities, with the health and safety of audiences and participants of prime concern.

-UPDATE [13/04/21]: Edinburgh International Festival: The Festival has announced their reimagined Festival for 2021, marking the return of live performance to Scotland’s capital city after over a year of silenced theatres and concert halls.
+Edinburgh International Festival: The Festival has announced their reimagined Festival for 2021, marking the return of live performance to Scotland’s capital city after over a year of silenced theatres and concert halls.
 Taking place from 7 to 29 August, the 2021 International Festival will use bespoke, temporary outdoor pavilions in iconic, easily accessible spaces throughout the city to safely reunite artists and audiences to rediscover the magic of live performance.
-The temporary outdoor pavilions, found at three locations including Edinburgh Park and the University of Edinburgh’s Old College Quad, will feature covered concert stages and socially distanced seating to create a beautiful setting for audiences to safely enjoy live music, opera and theatre once more.
+The temporary outdoor pavilions, found at three locations -- Edinburgh Park, the University of Edinburgh’s Old College Quad and Edinburgh Academy’s junior school in the Inverleith area - will feature covered concert stages and socially distanced seating to create a beautiful setting for audiences to safely enjoy live music, opera and theatre once more.
 The health and safety of the entire Festival community is at the heart of the plans for this year’s festival, with full details of security and safety measures published in the coming months.
+Full details of our 2021 programme, which spans opera, orchestral and chamber music, theatre and contemporary music, will be announced on Wednesday 2 June.
+Priority booking for International Festival members opens on Tuesday 1 June before general booking opens on Friday 11 June.
 Read more HERE.

-Royal Edinburgh Military Tattoo: At present, tickets are on sale for 2021 at a reduced capacity and planning has been well considered in light of Covid risks.
+Royal Edinburgh Military Tattoo: At present, tickets are on sale for the 2021 Tattoo [6 to 28 August] at a reduced capacity and planning has been well considered in light of Covid risks.
 The Tattoo is still looking optimistically to the future and, like all businesses and organisations, will continue to navigate through the regulations and guidance as it is updated.
 You can read further detail HERE.

-Scottish International Storytelling Festival: The dates have been set [16-30 October] and as is usual, programme announcements will not be made until later in the year.
+Scottish International Storytelling Festival: The dates have been set [15 to 31 October] and as is usual, programme announcements will not be made until later in the year.

 Edinburgh's Hogmanay: The online edition of the 2020/21 programme has just finished - you can watch and read all about it HERE - and the team are taking a well earned break before they turn their attention to the programme which traditionally commences on 30th December.